 While the institution makes every effort to advise and counsel students on their academic programs and academic requirements, it is the student who is ultimately responsible for fulfilling all requirements for his or her degree.

-The Director of the MBA Program or the MBA Program Coordinator is assigned to help the student with this responsibility.
+The Director of MAED and MBA Program Coordinator are assigned to help the student with this responsibility.
 It is the student's responsibility to schedule advising appointments with the designated advisor as necessary to plan a course of study to complete a graduate program, or to discuss current academic questions and problems.